VictorhpXavier/Sentiment-Analysis/README.md

 # **Sentiment Analysis**

-Sentiment Analysis is a web application that utilizes a trained model to predict whether a given text is positive, negative, or neutral.
+Sentiment Analysis is a basic app to predict whether a given text is positive, negative, or neutral.

 ## **How to Use Sentiment Analysis**